Kumbha Sankranti 2026 (13 Feb): Auspicious Sun Transition to Aquarius, Rituals, and Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When does Kumbha Sankranti 2026 occur?
+When is Kumbha Sankranti in 2026?

-What are common observances during Kumbha Sankranti?
+What rituals are commonly observed on Kumbha Sankranti?